What Is Online Proofing and Approval?

 Nowadays, we have much more content across many more platforms than traditional print.
 Web content, video, audio, and interactive files are commonplace in the modern world, and none of those formats can get checked using physical proofs.
 Many companies have multiple output formats and need to cater to all these different formats in the proofing process.

 The file could get printed, published on a website, social media, or broadcast on TV.
-Proofing has evolved, and Online Proofing is the most cost-effective and environmentally friendly method for review and approval.
+Proofing has evolved, and using high-quality Online Proofing software is the most cost-effective and environmentally friendly method for review and approval.

-Here, we will discuss the concept of online proofing and how to use it in your business process effectively.
+Here, we will discuss the concept of using an online proofing tool and how to use it in your business process effectively.
 First, however, let us discuss the definition of the subject.

 What is Online Proofing?